swapinco/.github/profile/README.md

 Unregistered tokens can be used by pasting contract address in the Selectors.
 If you want your token to show with name in the tokenlist, please [fill the form](https://forms.gle/qFdcJTx13Qt13LHJA).
 For a token be listed it must have a minimum of activity!

+We have a 0.3% swapping fee, where 0.25% go to Liquidity providers, and 0.05% to development team.

 You can view our [contracts here](https://github.com/swapinco/contracts).